 Giving sweets to your turtle isn’t a good idea.
 They contain a high amount of sugar, which is harmful to your turtle.
 This only increases his metabolism rate and will age your turtle faster

 Snacks contain preservatives and artificial flavors, which aren’t suitable for your turtle.
 These snacks might taste great for us, but for a turtle, they mean only bad health.
 Furthermore, sugar and salt will disrupt their digestive system.

 Once I tried giving milk to my turtle, and he just walked away.
-First, I was angry that he didn’t like the treat I gave him, but later I was glad that he neglected the milk.
+At first, I was angry that he didn’t like the treat I gave him, but later I was glad that he neglected the milk.